 The AGH Department of Pharmacy provides 24-hour comprehensive services, utilizing a decentralized, computerized unit-dose drug distribution system and intravenous admixture programs.
-Services include drug information, computerized inventory control and procurement systems, integrated drug use review, and quality improvement.
+Services include decentralized, computerized inventory control and procurement systems, integrated drug use review, and quality improvement.
 Extensive in-service education and staff development programs are also available.

 Pharmacists assume direct patient care responsibilities for ensuring the safe and effective use of medications, in addition to supervising supportive pharmacy personnel.
 Pharmacists with specialized training provide expertise in advanced principles of pharmaceutical care in areas including pharmacokinetics, critical care, infectious diseases, cardiology, internal medicine, hematology/oncology, ambulatory care, drug information, transplantation, and emergency medicine.

 The healthcare setting at AGH offers an ideal environment for the training and education of pharmacists and supportive pharmacy personnel.
 Affiliations with multiple schools of pharmacy include Duquesne University, University of Pittsburgh, Lake Erie College of Osteopathic Medicine, and Ohio Northern University Schools of Pharmacy.
 Relationships with the academic centers and professional organizations are fostered in an effort to provide formal educational programs through clerkships, externships, internships, and residencies.

 The AGH Department of Pharmacy routinely monitors aminoglycoside and vancomycin therapy, providing dosage adjustments as necessary.
 Pharmacokinetic consultations for therapeutic monitoring of selected medications are provided upon request.
 A clinical pharmacist may be consulted to assist in any medication-related problem or for patient education.
 When such a request is received, a clinical pharmacist will review the patient’s medications and provide specific dosage, drug serum level analysis, and follow-up information to the requesting physician.
 Ongoing evaluation and adjustment of dosage will be provided as needed.